patil215/khanacademy-infection/README.md

 ## TODO
 * Currently, limited infection falls apart when there are a ton of users linked to the same tree and there are very few trees.
 For example, if the number of users is 100, and the number of relationships is 99, then all the users are in a tree.
 Since limited infection infects entire trees and not parts of them, this means that either all have to be infected or none.
 This can be solved by modifying the algorithm to backtrack to the last tree if the end of the list is reached and the target hasn't been filled, and then partially infect each level of that tree downwards.
 Of course, this means that at some level there will be coaches that have a different version from their students.
+* Generally, on smaller numbers of users, limited infection tends to be off by a margin much larger than with many users.
+This is also because limited infection only infects entire trees, as mentioned in the above bullet point.